Hi, I’m Kevin.

 I grew up in New York City and graduated from Cornell University studying international development and environmental science.
 During my studies I was able to intern all over the world and got a taste of the nomadic lifestyle.

 Because of that, I ended up traveling and doing a lot of things that sometimes make it hard to form a coherent narrative of my life.
-I’ve worked as a botanical illustrator for a museum in NYC, an agriculture researcher for the United Nations in Central Africa, a web designer for a small tea farm in Japan, a chef at a fine dining restaurant in Australia, and now a business analyst for a startup in Indonesia.
+I’ve worked as a botanical illustrator for a museum in NYC, an agriculture researcher for the United Nations in Central Africa, a web designer for a small tea farm in Japan, a chef at a fine dining restaurant in Australia, and now a consultant for an international institution in Indonesia.

 I’m almost Indonesian.